La Vall d'Uixó: Geography

 La Vall d’Uixó is situated in the valley of the Belcaire river, near the Mediterranean Sea.
 This fantastic geographical situation is the main reason why the weather is typical from the Mediterranean coast.
 Its location is perfect, it's located 25 km to the south of the province's capital Castelló, 45 km to the north of the community's capital Valencia and 8 km to the Mediterranean Sea, so it is at 118 m above sea level, which make this town noticeably esetio.

-Thanks to the huge economical and society development happened during the last decades, la Vall is one of the most prosperous cities in the province of Castellón.
+Thanks to the huge economic and society development during the last decades, la Vall is one of the most prosperous cities in the province of Castellón.

-La Vall d’Uixó is surrounded by few cities in la Plana Baixa: Almenara, Alfondeguilla, La Llosa, Moncofa, Nules and Xilxes and borders on Valencia's province with Sagunto.
+La Vall d’Uixó is surrounded by a few cities in la Plana Baixa: Almenara, Alfondeguilla, La Llosa, Moncofa, Nules and Xilxes and borders on Valencia's province with Sagunto.

 As the La Vall Anthem says, la Vall is surrounded by many mountains:

 Penya Migdia (550 m.), Penya-Creuc (326m.), Ródeno (538 m.), Pinyal (309 m.), Font de Cabres (637 m.), La Pitera (645 m.), Penyalba (648 m.), Pipa (591 m.), El Frontó (621 m.), Sants de la Pedra (585 m.), El Castell (492 m.), Sumet (450 m.), La Balona (456 m.), Penya Garrut (412 m.) and Alto de Cerverola (492 m.).

 Flora

 The type of soil is varied and rich.
-In addition, la Vall has a high level of production of citrics.
-Also, we can find throughout the municipal district some carob trees, olives trees, pine trees, white mulberry trees, etc.
+In addition, la Vall has a high level of production of citrus.
+Also, throughout the municipal district there are carob trees, olives trees, pine trees, white mulberry trees.